 Today we are proud to announce that iPhone Backup Extractor is the first in market to support iOS 11 beta 1.
 We will continue to update the product as new iOS 11 betas are pushed to developers.
 Below you will find our release notes including changes we have noticed in the new iOS 11.

 Reincubate has historically been the first in market to support new iOS versions.
-In 2015, Reincubate was the first to support iOS 9, and in 2016 our engineers provided full support for iOS 10, before anyone else was able to work with the new algorithm changes.
+In 2015, Reincubate was the first to support iOS 9, and in 2016 our engineers provided full support for iOS 10, before anyone else was able to work out the assorted changes.

-iOS 11 data recovery notes from our engineers
+iOS 11 iTunes data recovery notes from our engineers

-We have tested all data categories types and have successfully extracted and recovered contents from all native apps:
+As ever, we've tested all data types, and have successfully extracted and recovered contents from the usual native and third party apps, not limited to the following:

 - Calls and Voicemails